 English at Denison University, includes numerous written stories, photos and immersive short documentary films that show what it is like to work at The Wilds and manage the animals living on and reproducing at the facility.

-The latest in a series of premier events will be held at 7 p.m.
-Wednesday, Nov.
-16, at the Twin City Opera House in McConnelsville, southeast of Zanesville in Morgan County.
-Two premiere events, free and open to the public, were held to correspond with the online publication of the documentary in November: The first was held on Oct.
+A series of premiere events included a stop on Nov.
+16 at the Twin City Opera House in McConnelsville, southeast of Zanesville in Morgan County.
+Two other premiere events were held to correspond with the online publication of the documentary in November: The first was held on Oct.
 27 before a packed auditorium in the Boyd Science Center at Muskingum University in New Concord, and the latest was on Nov.
 1 in Slayter Auditorium at Denison University in Granville.

 The project also tells the story about mining for coal on the land, and the operation of the Big Muskie, the largest dragline ever built.
 It tells the story of the farming community that existed before the mining.
 And it traces the origins of this community back to pioneer days.